jesster413/agusmakmun.github.io/_posts/2018-06-07-Intro-to-Keras.md

 <!--more-->

+When dreaming of the day her husband, Odysseus, would return from war, Penelope describes a vision she had that portends his return.
+Having waited twenty years already, she is wary of the dream's validity, saying:

->*"Oneiroi are beyond our unravelling --who can be sure what tale they tell?
-Not all that men look for comes to pass.
-Two gates there are that give passage to fleeting Oneiroi; one is made of horn, one of ivory.
-The Oneiroi that pass through sawn ivory are deceitful, bearing a message that will not be fulfilled; those that come out through polished horn have truth behind them, to be accomplished for men who see them."
+>*"Stranger, dreams verily are baffling and unclear of meaning, and in no wise do they find fulfilment in all things for men.
+For two are the gates of shadowy dreams, and one is fashioned of horn and one of ivory.
+Those dreams that pass through the gate of sawn ivory deceive men, bringing words that find no fulfilment.
+But those that come forth through the gate of polished horn bring true issues to pass, when any mortal sees them."
 Homer, Odyssey 19.
-562 ff (Shewring translation).*

-For thousands of years, we've tried to prophesize what the future will hold.
-We hope that whatever visions come to us are truthful, but those are only confirmed when the significance of the event has already passed.
-As in the passage above, Odysseus' men were similarly concerned with false visions of the future.

-As artificial intelligence continues to be researched and integrated into our daily lives, we should be as concerned as Odysseus' men with which visions of the future are true and which are false.

-A neural network model approximates the way our actual brains work.
-Information passes from one layer of neurons to the next, and the information gained from those interactions informs the final prediction.
-Keras is a deep neural network library that makes use of TensorFlow on the backend to allow for easier and faster implementation.
-Credited as its primary author, François Chollet, a Google enigeer, explained that the origin of the Keras name comes from the Greek word κέρας for horn.
-It references imagery from the Odyssey where men are deceived by dream spirits who arrive through gates of ivory but are led to truth by spirits who arrive through gates of horn.
+560–569 ff (Murray translation)*

+Penelope describes dreams that pass through the ivory gates as deceitful whereas those that pass through gates of horn can be trusted.
+As Arthur Murray notes, the Greek word for horn, κέρας, recalls a similar sounding word κραίνω meaning "fulfill" whereas ἐλέφας, the Greek word for ivory, similarly recalls the word ἐλεφαίρομαι meaning "deceive."
+Finally, [my degree in Ancient Greek](https://thedatasleuth.github.io/about/) paid off.

+François Chollet, a Google enigeer, drew inspiration from this imagery which was first referenced in the Odyssey nearly three thousand years ago when naming his popular neural network library, Keras.
+Designed explicitly for ease of use and speed, Keras is a deep neural network library that makes use of TensorFlow on the backend.

+For my first neural network project, I applied Keras to the MNIST ("Modified National Institute of Standards and Technology") handwriting database [made available by Kaggle](https://www.kaggle.com/c/digit-recognizer/data) to predict numbers based on their handwritten equivalent.
+Below is a walkthrough of the steps I took to make predictions.

+## Prepping the Canvas

 Neural networks, in a single line, attempt to iteratively train a set (or sets) of weights that, when used together, return the most accurate predictions for a set of inputs.
 Just like many of our past models, the model is trained using a loss function, which our model will attempt to minimize over iterations.
 Remember that a loss function is some function that takes in our predictions and the actual values and returns some sort of aggregate value that shows how accurate (or not) we were.

 Neural networks do this by establishing sets of neurons (known as hidden layers) that take in some sort of input(s), apply a weight, and pass that output onward.
 As we feed more data into the network, it adjusts those weights based on the output of the loss function, until we have highly trained and specific weights.

-I applied Keras to the MSINT handwriting database made available by Kaggle to predict numbers based on their handwritten equivalent.
-Below is a walkthrough of the steps I took to make predictions.

-## Prepping the Canvas

 To start, I read the training set into pandas, identifying 42,000 rows and 785 columns of data, inclusive of the target column, 'label.'
 With the exception of the target column, all of the rest of the columns were pixel features of the images.